CrystalSmile13/Solutions-Architect-Labs/Week 2/LAB 1/README.md

 **launch a VPC with one public and one private subnet:

-In the panel, I choose VPC dashboard, launched the VPC wizard, choose VPC, SUBNETS,etc with the IPv4 10.0.0.0/16 enabled 1 public and private subnets.
+In the panel, I choose VPC dashboard, launched the VPC wizard, choose VPC with the IPv4 10.0.0.0/16

+on the control panel, I picked the subnets

+created a new subnet, selsected the vpc previously created; vpc 1

+picked the avaiability zone, IPv4 CIDR block; 10.0.0.0/24

+subnet 2
+add new subnet

+name; private subnet, picked availabilty zone, IPv4 CIDR block 10.0.1.0/24

+created the subnets.

 **create two route table and associate each one to each subnets